cactus911/momentForests/docs/linktostata.md

 <br>
 ## I. Components

-The source code is organized into two main directories: [jars and java](https://github.com/cactus911/momentForests)
+The source code is organized into two main directories: [jars and for_Stata](https://github.com/cactus911/momentForests).

-The `jars` folder contains supporting Java utilities, the compiled `momentforests.jar` file (built from the Java source code), and a Stata .ado file for integration with Stata.

-The `java` folder includes all Java source files that implement the Moment Forests framework.
-Within this folder, the `core` subdirectory contains general-purpose components applicable to a wide range of applications, while the `examples` subdirectory holds application-specific files, including the example implementation of Card (1995) in Stata.

 The most recent and actively updated files are available in the Refactor branch of the repository.

+1. The `jars` folder contains supporting Java utilities, including the compiled `momentforests.jar` file (built from the Java source code).

+2. The `for_Stata` folder contains the Stata .ado file necessary for moment forest integration with Stata.
+It also contains the code to replicate the Monte Carlo exercises and the implementation of Card (1995) described in the sections below.

+In addition, the `java` folder includes all Java source files that implement the Moment Forests framework.
+Within this folder, the `core` subdirectory contains general-purpose components applicable to a wide range of applications, while the `examples` subdirectory holds application-specific files.

 ## II.
 How to run Moment Forests on Stata